 Today’s buyers are more skeptical and more empowered.
 They have become accustom to being able to quickly compare prices and learn the ins and outs of a product before ever talking to a salesperson or requesting information online.
 In fact, most buyers are ¾ through the sales process by the time they reach that point.
 Therefore, it is important to be the one to teach your prospective customers.
 Help customers make their decisions through sales enablement which constitutes white papers, videos, infographics, and other content marketing practices to better inform the consumer.
 According to research by Nelson, expert content is 38 percent more effective in purchase considerations than content that is simply branded.

 Part of sales enablement is to make the information available to help prospective buyers take the next step in the sales process.
 Especially with high-ticket items, a call to action on every page of your site invites the customer to learn more, download a report, or request more information.
-This engagement helps in converting leads into sales by showing which leads are ready for the next step and which leads are still in the research phase of the buying process.
+This engagement is commonly referred to as a web-to-lead, and these online interactions help in converting leads into sales by showing which leads are ready for the next step and which leads are still in the research phase of the buying process.

 you can’t rely solely on your website.
 Even the best crafted website needs the human touch.
 At some point in order to convert leads, you may need to call them.
 Even in this digital age, the phone is still a vital tool, especially in reaching targeted sales leads.